Skip to main content

 The course consists of modules to the value of 60 credits taken from Levels II and III of the undergraduate BA degree in Irish.
 The subject modules will be chosen by you in consultation with the Department of Irish, taking into account timetable constraints and the suitability of course combinations.

-If you are applying for this course to gain a teaching subject please consult with the and Teaching Council subject Declaration form to view specific requirements for this subject.
+If you are applying for this course to gain a teaching subject please consult with the Teaching Council Curricular Requirements (and click on the subject) to view specific requirements for this subject.

 If you are applying for this course for future eligibility to the Profession Master of Education, further information is available here.